polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/weight.md

 Aside from affecting fees, the main purpose of the weight system is to prevent a block from being filled with too many transactions.
 The System module, while processing transactions within a block, accumulates both the total length of the block (sum of encoded transactions in bytes) and the total weight of the block.
-If these numbers surpass the limits, no further transactions are accepted in that block.
+If either of these numbers surpass the limits, no further transactions are accepted in that block.
 These limits are defined in [`MaximumBlockLength`](/rustdocs/master/srml_system/trait.Trait.html#associatedtype.MaximumBlockLength) and [`MaximumBlockWeight`](/rustdocs/master/srml_system/trait.Trait.html#associatedtype.MaximumBlockLength).